PyWavelets/pywt/doc/source/regression/wavelet.md

     print("%s family: " % family + ', '.join(pywt.wavelist(family)))
 ```

-To get the full list of builtin wavelets' names, just use the {func}`wavelist`
+To get the full list of built-in wavelets' names, just use the `pywt.wavelist` function
 without any arguments.

 ## Creating Wavelet objects

-Now, since we know all the names, let's finally create a {class}`Wavelet` object:
+Now that we know all the names, let's finally create a `Wavelet` object:

 ```{code-cell}
 w = pywt.Wavelet('db3')